mongodb/docs/source/includes/fact-replica-set-sync-from-is-temporary.rst

 - the connection to the sync target closes, or

+- .. versionchanged:: 2.4
-- the sync target falls more than 30 seconds behind another member of the replica set;
+     The sync target falls more than 30 seconds behind another member of the replica set;

 then, the :program:`mongod` instant will revert to the default sync logic and target.